bellyfat/stripe-mrr-google-sheets/README.md

 GOOGLE_SERVICE_ACCOUNT_INFO = {}

 # Name of the Google Sheet the script will update.
-# The user associated wit the Google auth cruds must have read/write access to this sheet.
+# The user associated wit the Google auth creds must have read/write access to this sheet.
 GOOGLE_SHEET=""
 ```